April 20, 2024

 Just How Much Did Numi Improve?

-To measure Numi's accuracy and any improvements, I calculated the Mean Absolute Deviation (MAD) – a metric that represents the average deviation between Numi's predicted grades and the actual, expert-assigned grades.
+I calculated the Mean Absolute Deviation (MAD) to measure Numi's accuracy and any improvements.
+This metric represents the average deviation between Numi's predicted grades and the actual, expert-assigned grades.
 In December 2023, Numi's MAD was 5.39, indicating that, on average, its predictions deviated by approximately 5 grade points from the actual coin's grade.
 By April 2024, following the GPT-4 update, Numi's MAD score decreased to 3.64, representing a substantial 32.47% increase in overall accuracy.

-I suspected that Numi would be more accurate given the updates, but I was not expecting this much of a change.
-While the GPT-4 vision model still struggles immensely with medium-graded coins [Around XF-40], Numi performed exceptionally well for very low and very high-graded coins.
-With the biggest improvements seen for very low-graded coins.
+Given the updates, I suspected Numi would be more accurate, but I was not expecting this much of a change.
+While the GPT-4 vision model struggles immensely with medium-graded coins [Around XF-40], Numi performed exceptionally well for meager and high-graded coins.
+The most significant improvements are seen for very low-graded coins.

 The Future of AI in Numismatics

 After seeing these results, I am even more convinced that Artificial Intelligence will revolutionize the field of coin collecting.
 As models like GPT-4 continue to improve, AI tools will become increasingly valuable for collectors seeking to expand their knowledge and make informed decisions about their collections.
-While Numi itself will most likely not end up being the go-to tool for collectors in the future, it serves as powerful evidence of where the hobby is heading.
+While Numi will most likely not become the go-to tool for collectors in the future, it provides robust evidence of where the hobby is heading.

 The progress Numi has made in a short time is encouraging, and I look forward to testing its capabilities as AI models advance.
-By making coin grading more accessible and user-friendly, AI has the potential to attract new enthusiasts to the hobby and help experienced collectors deepen their understanding and appreciation for numismatics.
+By making coin grading more accessible and user-friendly, AI can attract new enthusiasts to the hobby and help experienced collectors deepen their understanding and appreciation for numismatics.